Murders of Claudia Maupin and Oliver Northup: Legal proceedings

 Although Marsh was tried as an adult, his juvenile status made him ineligible for the death penalty and life in prison without parole.
 The maximum sentence Marsh faced was 52 years to life.
 Marsh's defense attorneys argued that he should be sentenced to 25 years to life.
 The maximum sentence, they argued, would constitute cruel and unusual punishment when imposed on a juvenile.
 Prosecutors argued for the maximum sentence, with Cabral saying, "This case screams out for 52 years to life.
 Nothing else would be appropriate."
 Cabral also stated that in the 28 years he had been a prosecutor "never have I seen such a heinous and reprehensible act, and never have I seen a defendant with such an evil soul."
 During the sentencing hearing, Maupin and Northup's family members gave victim impact statements.
-Maupin's eldest daughter Victoria Hurd stated: "She lived her life loving people, always willing to lend a hand, a shoulder or an ear...If she were here, she would help us survive this. … But she is not here, because Daniel Marsh killed my mother for his own perverse gratification."
+Maupin's eldest daughter Victoria Hurd stated: "She lived her life loving people, always willing to lend a hand, a shoulder or an ear...If she were here, she would help us survive this. ...
+But she is not here, because Daniel Marsh killed my mother for his own perverse gratification."
 Northup's son James spoke about how the news of the murders shattered the joy of his granddaughter's birth and how the trauma caused by the murders led him to experience anxiety, sleeplessness, and a recurrence of ALS that had previously been in remission.

 Reed chose to sentence Marsh to the maximum term of life in prison with parole eligibility after 52 years.
 Specifically, Marsh was given 25 years to life for each count of murder plus two years for special enhancements.
 During sentencing, Reed pointed out that Marsh was proud of his crime and mutilated the victims' bodies out of curiosity.
 He also pointed out that Marsh's actions were not impetuous or recklessly impulsive and that he had attempted to commit more murders.

 Even though Marsh was sentenced to 52 years to life, California law will allow him to be paroled after serving 25 years, when he is 42.

-In 2013, the California State Legislature had passed Senate Bill 260.
+In 2013, the California State Legislature passed Senate Bill 260.
 The bill was sponsored by Senator Loni Hancock and co-sponsored by Human Rights Watch, Youth Law Center, the Friends Committee on Legislation of California, and the Post-Conviction Justice Project of the University of Southern California.
 The law was subsequently signed by Governor Jerry Brown.
 It established a "youth offender parole hearing" mechanism for offenders who are incarcerated for crimes committed as juveniles.
-If the sentence for the prisoner's controlling offense is less than 25 years to life they are eligible for release or parole during their 20th year of incarceration.
-If the sentence for their controlling offense is 25 years to life or greater they are eligible to be released after 25 years.
+If the sentence for the prisoner's controlling offense is less than 25 years to life, they are eligible for release or parole during their 20th year of incarceration.
+If the sentence for their controlling offense is 25 years to life or greater, they are eligible to be released after 25 years.